The Problem I Set Out to Solve

 Group suggestions

-Members add activity and stay suggestions for others to rate and collaborate on building the itinerary
+Members add activity and stay suggestions for the group to rate and collaborate on building the itinerary.

-Members add activity and stay suggestions for others to rate and collaborate on building the itinerary
+Members add activity and stay suggestions for the group to rate and collaborate on building the itinerary.

 Group availability syncing